Spacetimes with all scalar curvature invariants in terms of the Cosmological Constant

 In this sense all of the $CSI_{\Lambda}$ spacetimes have been given a local description in terms of a metric, however the conditions on the metrics for the subcases arising from the Petrov classification are not known.
 Equivalently, the interconnection between the Cartan invariants and the specialization in Petrov type $III \to N \to O$ is unknown.
 In order to answer such a question one must apply the Karlhede algorithm to the entirety of the $CSI_{\Lambda}$ metrics.
 Such a task which would be an effort to implement but entirely plausible; recently all vacuum Petrov type N $VSI$ spacetimes have been invariantly classified using the Cartan invariants arising from the application of the Karlhede algorithm to the vacuum PP-waves \cite{Milson}, and the vacuum Kundt waves \cite{ McNutt}.

 Such a classification would give insight into the application of the Karlhede algorithm to $CSI$ spacetimes, which is an important question related to the equivalence problem for these spacetimes.
-Furthermore the collection of $CSI$ metrics have higher-dimensional analogues \cite{hdcoley, HDVSI, Kundt}, some of which are already $CSI_{\Lambda}$ spacetimes \cite{KPZK2012}.
+Furthermore the collection of $CSI$ metrics have higher-dimensional analogues \cite{hdcoley, HDVSI, Kundt}.
 By comparing the four dimensional subcases with their higher dimensional counterparts it is hoped an analogue of the Karlhede algorithm could be implemented for all $CSI_{\Lambda}$ spacetimes. \end{section}